mattm458/project-logs/2021-spring/emotion-entrainment.md

 # Emotion Entrainment Log

+## Highlights for this week
+* Revisited old code, revised to make it more similar to the final B-MIC analysis code.
+* Evaluated summary synchrony and local proximity on acoustic-prosodic features separately for positive and negative V/A

 Starting a new log because the last one got overloaded with general entrainment work on B-MIC.

 Some improvements since last time: